Last updated: October 8, 2024

 Disney World Keys to the Kingdom Tour Price

-Before deciding whether to embark on Disney World’s Keys to the Kingdom Tour, many guests want to weight the cost against the richness of the experience.
+Before deciding whether to embark on Disney World’s Keys to the Kingdom Tour, many guests want to weigh the cost against the richness of the experience.
 While all guided tours will take a bite out of your wallet, we felt this one was worth the extra money, given the length of the experience, the information revealed and that fact that lunch is included.
 Plus, you get to experience two Magic Kingdom attractions with no wait by entering through a cast-member only area.

-As of the date of this posting, Disney lists the cost for the Keys to the Kingdom tour at $114 per person.
-When we attended the guided tour in 2018, we paid $129 per person, so this is definitely an improvement.
+As of the date of this posting, Disney lists the cost for the Keys to the Kingdom tour at $129 per person.
+However, prices can change.
+Always check with Disney directly on the cost of the tour, before booking.

 If you’re looking to save a few dollars off of that price, check with your credit card.
 The Disney Visa Card, for example, offers a 15 percent discount off of any Disney World guided tour.
 Annual passholders and Disney Vacation Club members receive the same discount.